grotius-cnc/sc_project/readme.md

 ## Dependencies

 The sc_engine has no dependencies and is written in CXX20.
-The sc_planner & sc_interpolation uses Eigen3 and Qt
+The sc_planner & sc_interpolation uses Qt & Eigen3.

-Read the comments in the toplevel CMakeLists.txt file how to install Eigen3.
+Read the comments in the toplevel CMakeLists.txt file how to install Qt,Eigen3.

 ## Deployment